configcat/docs/website/docs/targeting/targeting-overview.md

 #### Solution

-Let's have a feature flag called `Enable Park Weather Info` with a targeting rule that matches everyone at Whisker Co. and a percentage option of `20%` `ON`.
+Let's have a feature flag called `Enable Park Weather Info` with a Targeting Rule that matches everyone at Whisker Co. and a Percentage Option of `20%` `ON`.

 Here is what the feature flag looks like on the Dashboard:
 ![Phased rollout Example](../../static/assets/targeting/targeting-overview/phased-rollout.jpg)